AlexanderKosik/kickstart_python/exercises/bonus/forest.md

 def print_board(board):
     """
-    print the board.
+    Prints the game board.
+Must be a list of lists.
-    Therefore the clean must be cleared before.
-To this with a system 'cls' command
+    To print the screen must be cleared before.
+We can do this with a system 'cls' command
     """
     # clear the screen
     os.system('cls')